ptiede/VIDA.jl/docs/src/interface.md

 - There are an additional number of tools available for image processing, such as clipping flux and rescaling the image.
 For a list of such functions please refer to the [API](@ref) page.

-## Filter type `AbstractFilter`
+## Template type `AbstractTemplate`

-- This is the filter that will be used to extract an image feature.
-Basically it will find the filter that is the closest to.
-Currently there are 4 types of filters implemented, but each are a subset of the other:
+- This is the template that will be used to extract an image feature.
+Basically it will find the template that is the closest to.
+Currently there are 4 types of templates implemented, but each are a subset of the other:

 ```julia
     GaussianRing(p) #Gaussian circular ring